google/wasefire/book/src/quick/README.md

 Depending on your hardware, you can run the hello applet with:
 - `cargo xtask applet rust hello runner nordic` to run on an nRF52840 dev-kit
 - `cargo xtask applet rust hello runner host` to run on your desktop.
-   Add `--features=web` to start a web UI for your board.
+- `cargo xtask applet rust hello runner host --web` to run on your desktop with a web UI.

 The general format is `cargo xtask applet LANGUAGE NAME runner BOARD`.
 Example applets are listed in the `examples` directory by _language_ then _name_.